Table of Contents

 Tip: To enhance flavor without adding sodium, use a variety of spices and herbs in your cooking.

 Adhering to the DASH diet also means moderating the intake of animal proteins and selecting those low in saturated fat.
 While it allows for dairy and certain fats, these should be consumed in lower quantities than plant-based options.
-The diet’s structure is designed to lower blood pressure and foster overall healthier eating habits.
+The diet’s structure is designed to lower blood pressure and foster healthier eating habits.

 Meal Planning and Recipes for DASH Success